intel/QAT_Engine/docs/config_options.md

     allocate in one thread and free in another thread.
 Running in this mode also does not support processes that fork (disabled by default).

---enable-qat_hw_set_inst_thread
-    Enables mapping the thread to a specific instance similar to engine ctrl message SET_INSTANCE_FOR_THREAD.
-This is useful only in multithread application and assigns instance to particular worker thread to avoid locks inside the driver.
-With this change along with USDM driver rebuilt for lockless by exporting ICP_WITHOUT_THREAD=1 is needed to get performance benefit (disabled by default).

 --enable-qat_plock
     Enables Plock optimization within QAT Engine which is an alternative to pthread's rwlock for multithread application.
 This flag when enabled uses